caioedut/react-bulk/docs/docs/forms/checkbox.md

 ### **`unique`**

-If `true`, renders a radion button.
+If `true`, renders a radio button.

 ➤ Type: **`boolean`** <br/>